POSTED January 7, 2019

-Worn or leaking transom assemblies are a common problem found on boats over 10 years old fitted with sterndrives, living permanently in saltwater.
+A leaking transom assembly is a common problem found on boats over 10 years old fitted with sterndrives, living permanently in saltwater.
 Many popular makes such as Sea Ray, Riviera, Sunrunner and Mustang will all likely need a transom assembly replaced or repaired at some point.

 But what’s all the fuss about?

-Recently, I purchased my own boat knowing that transom assemblies needed to be replaced.
-I saw this as an opportunity to document and photograph the entire process, and share it with other boaters.
+After completing the process on both boats that I’ve owned, I saw this as an opportunity to document and photograph the entire process, and share it with other boaters.

 Firstly, the most common reason the assemblies need replacing is because in most cases, the steering pin seal leaks.
-Once it starts to leak and is left untouched, it corrodes the surfaces where the seal sits, meaning installing a new seal won’t work because it won’t seal.
-The seal is located approximately where the arrow sits in the photo below, but can only be accessed internally when the engine is removed, without modification.
+Once it starts to leak and is left untouched, it corrodes the surfaces where the seal sits.
+This means that installing a new seal won’t work because it won’t seal.
+The seal is located approximately where the arrow sits in the photo below.
+However, it can only be accessed internally when the engine is removed, without modification.
 It is possible to cut holes and install bungs, but in my case, the assembly was too heavily corroded.

 When repairing my boat, unfortunately on the port side, the steering pin had been leaking for so long it had corroded a hole the entire way through the transom housing!
-This means if the water line had dropped an inch or so, the boat would be constantly taking on water and likely sink.
+If the water line had dropped an inch or so, the boat would be constantly taking on water and likely sink.

 So what’s the process of replacement?

 The first day was spent slipping the boat, then removing the hatch.
-Once that was out of the way, I then had access to disconnect the engines, but before disconnecting them I removed both sterndrives.
+Once that was out of the way, I had access to disconnect the engines.
+Before disconnecting the engines, I removed both sterndrives.
 Upon removing the port side I found a shell blocking the water intake, which was the answer to an overheating problem I was also looking for.
 This is pretty common to find when a sterndrive boat hasn’t been slipped and legs split in over 12 months.

 Now I was ready to disconnect the engines.
 This involves removing all the mounting bolts (2 per side and 2 at the rear), fuel connection, electrical harness, throttle, shift, trim and mercathode wires, power steering lines, exhaust droppers and rubbers, water inlet to sea pump, positive supply to starter, ground wires on belhousing and leg overflow lines on both engines.
 Sure enough, by early afternoon I was ready to crane the engines out.

-I moved onto removing the transom assemblies, getting the starboard side out but the port needed a little more persuasion.
+I moved onto removing each transom assembly, getting the starboard side out but the port needed a little more persuasion.
 It was getting late, so I decided to call it a day and come back fresh in the morning.

 First up was removing the port transom assembly, which was the side with a hole in it.
 A large sledgehammer and about 20 minutes of banging – and sure enough out it came.
 The transom timbers were in good shape with no signs of rot, so there were no repairs required.
 Knowing the transoms had been leaking for such a long time, I anticipated that the exhaust horns would need replacing, and sourced two new (second hand) horns before organising the job.
 Lucky – because the old ones were heavily corroded.